The0dinProject/0din/README.md

 Wiki and Usage Documentation: Comprehensive wiki and usage documents to assist users in setting up and utilizing 0din effectively.

+Improved Categorization: More categories, better matching

 more controls on the admin panel: like triggering indexing for example, and progress bars for currently running tasks

 ### Major Features

 Proxying Nodes: Support for proxying one node over another, which is useful for nodes that cannot directly port forward, allowing for greater flexibility in network setup.

+File Previews: previewing some files in the search page

 ## Status